F41zK4r1m/HackTheBox/Escape.md

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2484dbe1-8969-4d29-9f29-af964c8d7626)

-After getting into SQL server I did perform some search on Google & found I can use 'xp_dirtree' command to access remote files from shares.
-So, if I will just start a SMB server & point the SQL server towards my network share then there is a possibility that while autheticating to SMB share the service account might expose it's hashed credential.
+Once inside the SQL server, I conducted a Google search and discovered that I could use the 'xp_dirtree' command to access remote files from shares.
+By starting an SMB server and directing the SQL server to my network share, there was a possibility that the service account would expose its hashed credentials during the authentication process.

-I started SMBv2 server using another Impacket script & point the SQL server towards my SMB enabled host, which exposed the NetNTLMv2 hash in the response:
+I launched an SMBv2 server using another Impacket script and directed the SQL server to my SMB-enabled host.
+This exposed the NetNTLMv2 hash in the response:

 ```
 python3 impacket/examples/smbserver.py kill3r . -smb2support